davidbroughsmyth/riscv-hdp/ex4/zerorv/README.md

 ### Verilog NopRV
 -- compiler verilog with test bench

-Note that the alu_tb.v test bench sets up the test operations and defines the name of the .vcd file for gtkwave
+Note that testbench.v sets up the test operations and defines the name of the .vcd file for gtkwave
 ```
 iverilog -o noprv_v testbench.v processor.v
 ```